- 1 Orthographic Views In AutoCAD

 4. If the radius of any curved portion is not specified, the same should be assumed suitably.

-6. It is not necessary that one view must be completed before proceeding to the other.
-The views are to be carried along together
+6. It is not necessary that one view be completed before proceeding to the other.
+The views are to be carried along together.

 9. Each view must contain all the lines of the object, both visible and hidden.
-The centre lines of holes, cylindrical parts of objects must be clearly indicated.
-The centre of a circle is shown as the intersection of two mutually perpendicular centre lines.
-For parts with an axis, such as a cylinder or a cone, the axis is drawn as the centre line.
+The center lines of holes and cylindrical parts of objects must be clearly indicated.
+The center of a circle is shown as the intersection of two mutually perpendicular center lines.
+For parts with an axis, such as a cylinder or a cone, the axis is drawn as the center line.

 10. If a hidden edge coincides with a visible edge, draw the full line.
-When a centre line coincides with a hidden edge, draw a dashed line.
-Thus, give consideration to the precedence of lines
+When a center line coincides with a hidden edge, draw a dashed line.
+Thus, give consideration to the precedence of lines.

 11. In orthographic views, a surface may appear as an area or as a line.
 An edge may appear as a line or as a point.